jeremyandrews/Argus-app/memory-bank/systemPatterns.md

 This pattern avoids the EXC_BAD_ACCESS crashes and freezes that can occur when SwiftData attempts to maintain relationship integrity during deletion operations.

 ## Communication Patterns
-- RESTful API calls to the backend server
+- RESTful API calls to the backend server using async/await
 - Push notifications for high-priority content
 - Local notifications for background sync completion
 - Notification Center for internal app communication